Friluftsliv (free-lufts-liv): Free air life

 Friluftsliv isn’t about extreme sports; you don’t need to be moving fast or working hard.
 It’s about “being” in nature.
 Just being.
 You can be hiking, running, skiing, walking through the woods, or just sitting and turning your face up to the sun and breathing in the scent of the world around you.
 It’s all friluftsliv.

 Friluftsliv: Pack a picnic lunch from North Market Café in Almonte and wander the more than six-kilometres of trails at Mill of Kintail in Mississippi Mills, then stop for lunch in a spot that speaks to you.
 If you’d rather be outdoors on two wheels, cycle the Ottawa Valley Rail Trail between Smiths Falls and Renfrew and cycle through small communities mixed with fantastic outdoor spaces.
-Remember to take your time to embrace the day.
+Hike to the top of Blueberry Mountain and look out over the world below; remember to take the time to embrace the day.

 There’s No Bad Weather